zeynepatceken/ansible-practice/README.md

    - Creates a new user with sudo privileges
    - Sets up SSH key authentication
    - Ensures secure user access

+6. **package_loop.yml**
+   Installs multiple common packages using a loop:
+   -Updates package cache
+   -Iterates through a list of packages
+   -Installs each package (like git, curl, vim, htop)

 ---